Transform Your Daily Routine. Simple Ways to Bring Mindfulness to Everyday Tasks Like Drinking Tea and Washing Dishes

 🫗Empty the Cup in your hands: Zen master Nan-in served tea🍶🍵

-During the Meiji era (1868-1912), a Japanese Zen master by the name of Nan’in Zengu received a university professor who came to learn about Zen.
+During the Meiji era (1868 — 1912), a Japanese Zen master named of Nan’in Zengu welcomed a university professor who wanted to learn about Zen.

 Prepare a Pot of Tea to Drink in Mindfulness the cup in your hands